From the Earth’s crust to deep into its core, we recognize Geologists Day on the first Sunday in April.

 Those who pursue a geology degree open up a wide range of careers.
 From oceanography to NASA, education, government, and research, geology offers a worldview to applicants.

 Hobbyists and enthusiasts have a place in geology, too.
 Even amateur geologists contribute to the science from time to time.
-That’s part of the intrigue of geology and why we celebrate Geologist Day.
+That is part of the intrigue of geology and why we celebrate the day.

 HOW TO OBSERVE GEOLOGISTS DAY

 - Learn something from a geologist or about one of their discoveries.

 - Visit a museum to learn about paleontology or how our Earth is changing.